 Notwithstanding these similarities, the SWAFR and GCFR differ markedly in terms of their vascular plant species richness, particularly when considered in relation to geographical area.
 Where the SWAFR accommodates ca. 7,380 species in an area of ca. 302,600 km2 (i.e. 0.024 species km-2; Hopper & Gioia, 2004), the GCFR is home to ca. 11,430 species in an area of ca. 189,700 km2 (i.e. 0.060 species km-2; Snijman, 2013).
 One explanation for this striking 2.5-fold species richness difference (per unit area) relates to differences in the physical heterogeneity of the two regions.
 Where much of the GCFR, particularly the hyper-diverse (ca. 9,400 species in ca. 90,800 km2; 0.104 species km-2) “core” Cape Floristic Region (CFR; Goldblatt, 1978), is rugged and mountainous, the SWAFR landscape is much more subdued, comprising an ancient, weathered plateau.
-Since the strong relief of the GCFR underlies steep climatic and edaphic gradients (refs), it is probable that environmental heterogeneity is generally greater.
-Indeed, the Cape region has been found previously to have the second highest median topographic heterogeneity of the five mediterranean-climate regions (Bradshaw & Cowling, 2014).
-The central aim of this paper, then, is to test the hypothesis that the observed species richness difference (per unit area) is a consequence of differences in the physical heterogeneity of these regions.
+Indeed, of the world’s five mediterranean-climate regions, the CFR has the second highest median topographic heterogeneity, being surpassed only by the Mediterranean (Bradshaw & Cowling, 2014).
+Critically, since the strong relief of the GCFR underlies steep climatic and edaphic gradients (refs), its climatic and edaphic heterogeneity is correspondingly high.
+The central aim of this paper, then, is to test the hypothesis that the observed difference in species richness (per unit area) between the SWAFR and GCFR is a consequence of differences in the physical heterogeneity of these regions.
 Focusing on the quarter-degree square (QDS), half-degree square (HDS) and degree square (DS) scales (sensu Larsen, Holmern, Prager, Maliti, & Røskaft, 2009), we first compare the distribution of species richness between the two regions, and in each region decompose broader-scale richness into average finer-scale richness and between-square turnover.
-Thereafter, we compare environmental heterogeneity between the two regions across a range of spatial scales.
+Thereafter, we compare environmental heterogeneity between the two regions at a range of spatial scales.
 Finally, we use linear models to assess whether differences in environmental heterogeneity are sufficient to explain observed differences in species richness between the two regions.

 2: Materials and methods